nodejs/node/doc/api/cli.md

 added: REPLACEME
 -->

-the destination for each used test reporter.
+The destination for each used test reporter.
 See the documentation on [test reporters][] for more details.

 ### `--test-only`